-You don’t need to be an energy boffin to have heard the buzz around the concept of virtual power plants (VPPs).
-And like anything new and exciting, there’s plenty of surprising facts and interesting titbits to learn about this different way of distributing energy.
+You don't need to be an energy boffin to have heard the buzz around the concept of virtual power plants (VPPs).
+And like anything new and exciting, there are plenty of surprising facts and interesting titbits to learn about this different way of distributing energy.

 Virtual power plants, which aggregate independent sources of energy via centrally managed software, have come about because of several megatrends which are changing the way we live.

-The global drive for decarbonisation has altered the energy landscape, making solutions which can help harness renewables like solar and wind power more attractive.
+The global drive for decarbonisation has altered the energy landscape, making solutions that can help harness renewables like solar and wind power more attractive.

 The rapid spread of digitalisation has also created new opportunities in the way people are consuming and producing energy.

 And the growth of urbanisation, as more and more people shift towards living in cities, has meant there are opportunities to combine sources of power like never before.

 These megatrends are all important factors that have created the perfect environment for the rise of virtual power plants.

 VPPs are a complement to demand response